I am possibly the least dramatic person I know.

 So…what can you do when your friend is mad at you?
 What should you do?

-Here’s what I’ve found both (1) makes me feel better and (2) ensures our friendship has the best chance for reconciliation:
+Here’s what I’ve found is the best course of action to (1) make me feel better and (2) ensure our friendship has the best chance for reconciliation:

-First of all, consider your words and actions and determine if they warrant an apology.
+First step: Consider your words and actions and determine if they warrant an apology.

 None of us are perfect.
 Think through your last few interactions with your friend to determine what exactly might have angered them.
 Whether intentional or unintentional on your part, the outcome is usually the same.

-If you can figure out what upset them, decide if it calls for an apology…or at least an explanation.
+If you can figure out what upset them, decide if it calls for a sincere apology…or at least an explanation.
 And if it does…apologize!
 Explain!

 Sure, you could return silence for silence, anger for anger, but has that worked for you in the past?
 It usually just ensures that we end up hateful and lonely.